Last Supper, Duomo and Milan walking Tour

 Explore the city of Milan, and understand its cultural and historical significance with the help of a local guide on this walking tour.
 Bypass the winding lines that are a daily occurrence outside the renowned Milan monuments!

-- Learn about the culture and history surrounding the ancient city of Milan, on this professionally guided walking tour.
+- Learn about the culture and history surrounding the ancient city of Milan on this professionally guided walking tour in a smaller group, allowing for easier guide interaction.

-- Skip the line entry into select monuments, allowing you to zip past the long queues that are common outside these famous attractions.
+- Avail skip-the-line entry into select monuments such as the Duomo Cathedral, church of San Maurizio al Monastero Maggiore, and church of Santa Maria presso San Satiro, allowing you to zip past the long queues that are common outside these famous attractions.

 The tour guide will take you on a journey through the fascinating city of Milan.
 You will visit the Sforza castle and move onto the medieval heart of the town, Mercanti Square.
 Next, you will observe the Gothic influence of the renowned Duomo Cathedral.
 Several famous artworks are present within the cathedral.
 The Saint Bartholomew Flayed statue is an incredible work of art that captures the eyes of every visitor in the cathedral.
 Next on the itinerary is a visit to the Santa Maria presso San Satiro.
 The optical illusion of the Santa Maria presso San Satiro church will deceive you in the beginning, and the revelation will take your breath away.